paulErdos/Practice-Prototypes/Experiments/systemd/exp02/README.md

 # Systemctl Notes

-...

-# Todos

-Set up way to remove this service.
+## Start / Stop

+systemctl --user stop foobar.service

+## Block (mask / unmask)

+systemctl --user mask foobar.service

-## Ideas
+# Ideas

-Could also parametrize this whole thing by name.
+## Parametrize this whole thing by name.

+Install can ask for a name as an arg.
+It can export that env var and let everything else expect it.